rioto9858/dataviz-project/README.md

 ## Open Questions

-(describe any fear, uncertainty, or doubt you’re having about the feasibility of implementing the sketched system.
-For example, “I’m not sure where to get the geographic shapes to build a map from this data” or “I don’t know how to resolve the codes to meaningful names” … Feel free to delete this section if you’re confident.)
+* I am not sure how to get the geographic shapes to build up a map from this data.
+* I am not sure whether I can implement a map only based on the country name without the latitude and longitude.
+* I do not clearly know how to implement interaction elements on html.